PPF vs Ceramic Coating: Which Is Better for Your Car's Paint Protection?

 6. Installation

-professional set up for quality results.
-Takes longer and wishes precise
+PPF: Requires a professional setup for quality results.
+Takes longer and wishes for a precise

 Ceramic Coating: Can be DIY or